Sheffield-Theoretical-Chemistry/basisopt/README.md

 	pip install basisopt

-To install a development version instead, clone this repo locally, change to the folder, and use `poetry`.
-This will cleanly create a virtual environment for the project, that will ensure any changes are publishable.

-	poetry install -v

-You can then start an interactive shell or run a script using

-	poetry run [python3 or script.py]

-This is local to the directory, and will not make BasisOpt available elsewhere.
 You can alternatively create a fresh conda env or pyenv and in the top directory run

 	 pip install -e .